DiegoloM3/starter-project/README.md

 ## Who will see this project?
 This project will be reviewed by senior developers at Symmetry to determine whether your capacities are suited to our fast-paced development environment.
 We are not looking for MASTERS of their craft, we are looking for people who have the ability to learn extremely quickly and adapt to an ever-changing environment where the ability to improve is a requirement.
-That being said, this project may also be used simply to learn [Flutter](https://docs.flutter.dev/) or to create a project of your own which you can showcase to employers in the future.
+That being said, this project may also be used simply to learn [Flutter](https://docs.flutter.dev/) or to create a project of your own which you can showcase to employers in the future (you are completely welcome to use this project to showcase your skills to employers).
 However, we will only review your project if you are applying for a Programming Job at Symmetry so the question remains: how will we judge your work?

 ## To what standards will we judge your work?